 You can be in the photos.

 Some people use generic stock photography to represent their brand, but does it?
-As a result, you may have tons of cheap photos that mislead your customers and leave with a bad feeling.
+As a result, you may have tons of cheap photos that mislead your customers and leave them with a bad feeling.
 Worse, your own talented people and services aren’t represented.

 By hiring a professional photographer you get quality images, and it enables you to actually feature your products, services, employees, and happy customers in the photos.
-A talented photographer know how to produce the photo shoot and create images that show your personality.
+A talented photographer knows how to produce a photo shoot and create images that show your personality.
 Taking the responsibility of producing photography off your plate lets you actually be productive and enjoy the moment.
 The result is a content library of on-brand images that will promote you for years to come.

 Professional photographers have the post-production skills.

-Anyone can send over some snap shots, but professional photographers do a ton of work to polish the photos after your photo session.
+Anyone can send over some snapshots, but professional photographers do a ton of work to polish the photos after your photo session.
 They have the software, calibrated equipment and skill to edit your photos and create images to power your business into the future.
 You definitely don’t want someone who’s still figuring out Photoshop or playing with Lightroom sliders to edit your valuable images.
 It takes a professional eye to know just how to make each shot a masterpiece that blends seamlessly into your brand image.

 Your photos will be more than quick snapshots.

 We all have cameras on our phones, and you probably take pictures all the time.
 Isn’t it amazing that we always have the technology to capture the events in our lives?
 But when you want images to inspire your audience and engage them with your brand, a professional photographer is the only way to go.
-While it’s important to capture the everyday moments, it’s also important to have hero images that become icons of your brand.
+While it’s important to capture everyday moments, it’s also important to have hero images that become icons of your brand.
 Photos that people can look back on years later and remember with a smile – proud that they were a part of it.

 They care about making you happy.

-A friend or family member who offers to shoot some photos is usually trying to get in some practice or start their portfolio.
+A friend or family member who offers to shoot some photos is usually trying to get into some practice or start their portfolio.
 A professional, however, is genuinely invested in your satisfaction with your images.
 This isn’t a side hustle for them – it’s their career.
 They’ve trained for years, honing their lighting, shooting and editing skills.
-As entrepreneurs, they understand your deadlines, that you work hard for your business, and that your in it for the long haul so they do what it takes to make their clients happy.
+As entrepreneurs, they understand your deadlines, that you work hard for your business, and that you are in it for the long haul so they do what it takes to make their clients happy.
 A professional photographer understands the importance of being part of a team and ensuring everyone’s thrilled with the results.

 You might need a little guidance.

-No matter how many times you’ve had your photo taken, it can still drive up your anxiety, especially if you have get the boss involved.
+No matter how many times you’ve had your photo taken, it can still drive up your anxiety, especially if you have to get the boss involved.
 The patience and confidence of a pro helps ease the stress of a shoot making everyone feel more relaxed.
 Plus, a professional will have plenty of tricks up their sleeve for getting just the right look out of everyone at the shoot.
 They will guide you through the poses to help you relax so you look natural and confident.